-Stockholders who wish to present proposals for inclusion in our proxy materials for the 2020 Annual Meeting of Stockholders may do so by following the procedures prescribed in Rule 14a-8 under the Securities Exchange Act of 1934 and in our By-laws.
-Our Secretary must receive stockholder proposals intended to be included in our proxy statement and form of proxy relating to our 2020 Annual Meeting of Stockholders made under Rule 14a-8 by December 25, 2019.
+Stockholders who wish to present proposals for inclusion in our proxy materials for the 2021 Annual Meeting of Stockholders may do so by following the procedures prescribed in Rule 14a-8 under the Securities Exchange Act of 1934 and in our By-laws.
+Our Secretary must receive stockholder proposals intended to be included in our proxy statement and form of proxy relating to our 2021 Annual Meeting of Stockholders made under Rule 14a-8 by December 28, 2020.
 Under our current By-laws, proposals of business and nominations for directors other than those to be included in our proxy materials following the procedures described in Rule 14a-8 may be made by stockholders entitled to vote at the meeting if notice is timely given and if the notice contains the information required by the By-laws.
-To provide timely notice with respect to our 2020 Annual Meeting of Stockholders, notice must be delivered to our Secretary no earlier than February 7, 2020 (120 days prior to the first anniversary of our 2019 Annual Meeting) and no later than March 8, 2020 (90 days prior to the first anniversary of our 2019 Annual Meeting), unless the date of the 2020 Annual Meeting is advanced or delayed by more than thirty (30) days from the anniversary date of the 2019 Annual Meeting, in which event the By-laws provide different notice requirements.
+To provide timely notice with respect to our 2021 Annual Meeting of Stockholders, notice must be delivered to our Secretary no earlier than December 22, 2020 (120 calendar days before the date the Company's proxy statement was released to shareholders in connection with the 2020 Annual Meeting) and no later than January 21, 2021 (90 calendar days before the date the Company's proxy statement was released to shareholders in connection with the 2020 Annual Meeting, unless the date of the 2021 Annual Meeting is advanced or delayed by more than thirty (30) days from the anniversary date of the 2020 Annual Meeting, in which event the By-laws provide different notice requirements.
 Any proposal of business or nomination should be mailed to: Jason F. Cole, Secretary, bluebird bio, Inc., 60 Binney Street, Cambridge, Massachusetts 02142.